 I watch them interact, I mean really watch them—not as a friend and a new-found sister, but as a psychologist watching two people that I had never met.
 The signs were blaring in the sky like trumpets and thunder—the way his fingers instinctively entwined in hers when they were near each other; how she effortlessly melded into his body when they sat together; the small impulsive touches that seem insignificant but are meaningful to a new couple.
 Face it, you idiots—you’re falling in love!
 I just shake my head, silently berating them for putting themselves and each other through this torment.

 I did finally get to spend some time with Mia’s boyfriend and Kate’s brother, Ethan.
-He has the same blonde hair and striking good looks as Kate, but honestly, that’s where it ends.
-Ethan is very friendly and approachable, quite talkative in fact.
+He has the same striking good looks as Kate, but honestly, that’s where it ends.
+Where Kate’s hair is blonde, Ethan’s is brown.
+He’s very friendly and approachable, quite talkative in fact.
 He wants nothing to do with the family business and instead has chosen to follow his own path and go into finance.
 He’s a personal financial adviser with one of the top firms in Washington with hopes of becoming a financial manager in the near future.
-I have the gift of engaging people to talk about themselves and hearing Ethan talk about his plans for the future clearly made Mia very proud.
-However, Christian didn’t seem so comfortable with our conversation.
-I don’t know if it was because this was Mia’s boyfriend or because he was having this conversation with me.
-The way that he hovered over me makes me believe it was the latter.
+I have the gift of engaging people to talk about themselves and hearing Ethan talk about his plans for the future clearly makes Mia very proud.
+However, Christian doesn’t seem so comfortable with our conversation.
+I don’t know if it’s because this is Mia’s boyfriend or because Ethan is having this conversation with me.
+The way that Christian is hovering over me makes me believe it’s the latter.

 “What’s with the faraway look?”
 I ask her as I sit next to her.
 She smiles dismissively and takes a sip of her Chardonnay.